nice-game-hints/deponia/04-village/hook-and-key.md

 ---
-title: How to get a hook and the key to the First Aid Kit
+title: How to get a hook
 keywords: hook, first aid kit, key
 ---
 # Where to get them?